Burmah Oil Co Ltd v Lord Advocate: Facts

 This case concerned the destruction of oil fields in Burma belonging to the Burmah Oil Company by British forces during the Japanese invasion of Burma in 1942.
 The destruction was ordered in order to prevent the installations from falling into the hands of the advancing Imperial Japanese Army.
 Burmah Oil brought an action against the UK government, represented by the Lord Advocate.

 In the Outer House of the Court of Session, Lord Kilbrandon found in favour of Burmah Oil.
 The Crown appealed, and the First Division of the Inner House of the Court of Session unanimously reversed the decision below.
 Burmah Oil then appealed to the House of Lords.

 Judgment

-The House of Lords held by a 3–2 majority that although the damage was lawful, it was the equivalent of requisitioning the property.
+Five Lords of Appeal in Ordinary sitting in the House of Lords held by a 3–2 majority that although the damage was lawful, it was the equivalent of requisitioning the property.
 Any act of requisition was done for the good of the public, at the expense of the individual proprietor, and for that reason, the proprietor should be compensated from public funds.
 Viscount Radcliffe and Lord Hodson dissented.